mucommander/mucommander/readme.txt

 - Symbolic links cannot be opened (ticket #467).
 - Encoding of text file is changed after being modified by the viewer/editor (ticket #438).
 - Cannot connect to some FTP/SFTP bookmarks if there are more than 4 of them (ticket #525), contributed by Ondrej Dusek.
+- Quick lists on the right panel sometimes not being focused (ticket #552), contributed by Jarek Czekalski.

 Known issues:
 - Some translations may not be up-to-date.
 Refer to http://trac.mucommander.com/wiki/Translations for more information.